What is a backflow device?

 I want to get an agricultural water rate and I see that I need to have a backflow installed.
 What do I need to do?
 Will FPUD install it for me?

 New installations of backflow devices that are not associated with the installation of a new water service are the sole responsibility of the property owner.
 Please review the "Backflow Installation Specification" pdf provided below.
 This work is usually done by a plumber .
 Unfortunately, the District is not able to make recommendations for private contractors to do the work.
 Make sure you communicate with whomever you hire that the specific device listed in the specification is used in the installation, and that all configurations of the installation match the specification (fittings, layout of runs of pipe, etc).
 The reason there is very little flexibility in the installation of these devices is that once they pass inspection, testing and maintenance becomes the responsibility of the District, and standardized configurations and parts aid the District streamline this work and keep maintenance costs down.
-If your plumber has questions regarding a backflow installation have them contact the Engineering Department directly at (760)728-1125, (then press 4).
+If your plumber has questions regarding a backflow installation have them contact the Engineering Department directly at (760)728-1125, (then press 5).
 Once the device has been installed, contact the District to schedule an inspection.
-After the device passes inspection, FPUD will take ownership of the device and track and perform ongoing testing and maintenance and you will see a charge on your monthly bill "Backflow".
+After the device passes inspection FPUD will take ownership of the device, track and perform ongoing testing/maintenance, and you will see a charge on your monthly bill "Backflow".